bilo-io/draft-js-guide/README.md

 As such, I created this guide so that others don't have to go through the pain staking process of digging through a bunch of code all over, in order to get to this point.

-## Contents
+## Guide Structure

-The lessons are all in this one [Github repo](https://github.com/bilo-io/draft-js-guide), each under it's own branch, named after the lesson.
+The lessons are all in this one [Github repo](https://github.com/bilo-io/draft-js-guide), each in it's own page (under `src/app/pages/`) on the `master` branch.
 Furthermore, the things covered in the respective lesson have also been implemented, and are present in the source of the same branch.

 - [Lesson 1: Intro to Draft.js](https://github.com/bilo-io/draft-js-guide/tree/master/src/app/pages/lesson1)
 - [Lesson 2: Draft.js API](https://github.com/bilo-io/draft-js-guide/tree/master/src/app/pages/lesson2)